Are you looking for the best things to do in Tulum?

-Tulum has very quickly become one of the must-see places in Mexico!
-Full of tropical beaches, amazing cenotes, Mayan ruins and a vibrant nightlife, it’s no wonder everyone seems to be flocking to Tulum for their holidays.
+Tulum has very quickly become one of the must-see places in Mexico.
+Boasting tropical beaches, amazing cenotes, Mayan ruins, and vibrant nightlife, it’s no wonder everyone seems to be spending their holidays in Tulum!

-I spent one week in Tulum and have put together the ultimate guide of 15 Epic Things To Do In Tulum to help you plan your trip!
+I spent one week in Tulum and have put together the ultimate guide of 20 Epic Things To Do In Tulum to help you plan your trip ahead of time.

-Also in this Tulum Travel Guide, I have included some useful information on how to get to Tulum, where to stay in Tulum, getting around and the best time to visit!
+Also in this post, I have included some useful information on how to get to Tulum, where to stay, how to get around, and the best time to visit!

 The closest airport to Tulum is located in Cancun.
 From Cancun International Airport to Tulum, it’s approximately a 1 hour and 30-minute drive.